danielskatz/sustaining-research-projects/README.md

 * [Django + Mozilla Open Source Support](https://www.djangoproject.com/weblog/2015/dec/11/django-awarded-moss-grant/)

 ##Consulting & services
 *A project can offer consulting & services around the project itself.
-For example, a client might pay you to implement the project for them, build something custom, or train them on how to use it.*
+For example, a client might pay you to implement the project for them, build something custom, or train them on how to use it.
+This could also be done as a service that is written in the client's grant proposals.*

 ####Pros
 * Business model aligned with something people are willing to pay for